juliangruber/traffic-light/README.md

 # traffic-light

-Monitor the status of your applications with traffic-lights!
+Monitor the status of your websites and applications with traffic-lights!

 ```bash
 $ traffic-light --port 4000